stephyf/Wordpress-installation-using-AWSCLI-commands/readme.md

-# Wordpress installation using AWSCLI commands
+# WORDPRESS INSTALLATION USING AWSCLI COMMANDS
-​

 Hi!
 I'm here to discuss Wordpress installation using AWSCLI commands.
 I am planning to execute this setup using VPC and subnets which is very easy via AWS console.
 Now I am going to try this same setup using AWSCLI command.

-​
-## Following are the resources we need to create for this setup:
+### Following are the resources we need to create for this setup:
-​

 - VPC
 - Subnets [2 Public subnet and 1 private subnet]
 - Internet Gateway
 - NAT Gateway
 - Route tables [Public and private]
 - Frontend-server
 - Backend-server
 - Bastion-server
 - Keypair
-- Security groups
+- Security groups​​Prerequisites
-​
-​

 ## Prerequisites
-​

 - Installing or updating AWSCLI
 - Configuring the AWSCLI
-​

 ### Installing or updating AWSCLI
-​

 As an intital setup, we need to install AWSCLI.
 Here I am going to install AWSCLI in one of the EC2 instance configured in the region ap-south-1.
 Basically, we don't want to install AWSCLI in EC2 instance as it has been already installed in it.

-​
-The below command is used for installing awscli
+The below command is used for `installing awscli`
 ````
 $ curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
 unzip awscliv2.zip
 sudo ./aws/install
 ````
-You can update the awscli using the below command :
+You can `update the awscli` using the below command :
 ````
 sudo ./aws/install --bin-dir /usr/local/bin --install-dir /usr/local/aws-cli --update
 ````
 ### Configuring AWSCLI
-​

 To do the same we need to create an IAM user with programmatic access.
 While creating user it will generate Access key and Secret key.
 Save the keys at your end safely and by using the below command we can configure AWSCLI.

-​
-Command to configure AWSCLI
+`Command to configure AWSCLI`
-​

 ````sh
 aws configure
 AWS Access Key ID [None]: XXXXXXXXXXXXXX